Fastcode/VisualMesh/README.md

 [![Join the chat at https://gitter.im/Fastcode/VisualMesh](https://badges.gitter.im/Fastcode/VisualMesh.svg)](https://gitter.im/Fastcode/VisualMesh?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 If you have any questions or discussions while using the visual mesh, feel free to ask on gitter.

-The Visual Mesh is an input transformation that uses knowledge a cameras orientation and position relative to an observation plane to greatly increase the performance and accuracy of a convolutional neural network.
+The Visual Mesh is an input transformation that uses knowledge of a cameras orientation and position relative to an observation plane to greatly increase the performance and accuracy of a convolutional neural network.
 It utilises the geometry of objects to create a mesh structure that ensures that a similar number of samples points are selected regardless of distance.
 The result is that networks can be much smaller and simpler while still achieving high levels of accuracy.
 Additionally it is very capable when it comes to detecting distant objects.